y-core-engineering/node-calendly/README.md

 Similarly, the Calendly API returns different response body information like pagination and collection.

-The module `calendly` automatically unwraps the parsed object and returns:
+The module `node-calendly` automatically unwraps the parsed object and returns:

 ```json
 {